YS-jack/Runelingual-Transcripts/README.md

 Welcome to the transcript sources repository for the [RuneLingual translation plugin](https://github.com/IaKee/RuneLingual-Plugin)!
 This repository aims to be a [contributor hub](https://discord.gg/ehwKcVdBGS) with everything related to the main RuneLingual plugin's source files, [for the main plugin repository click here](https://github.com/IaKee/RuneLingual-Plugin).

-RuneLingual is a community-maintained [plugin](https://runelite.net/plugin-hub) for the officially supported game client [RuneLite](https://runelite.net) of [OldSchool Runescape](https://oldschool.runescape.com), you can read more about them on their links.
+RuneLingual is a community-maintained [plugin](https://runelite.net/plugin-hub) for the [officially supported](https://secure.runescape.com/m=news/third-party-clients-update?oldschool=1) [game client RuneLite](https://runelite.net), for [OldSchool Runescape](https://oldschool.runescape.com), you can read more about them on their links here.

 Our goal is to unite the community by providing accessible translations in multiple languages, ensuring that every player can enjoy the game in their preferred language.